This will be a rant.

 I’ve decided to follow the examples of J.D.
 Salinger, et al, and focus on my work.

-I’ll continue to study paranormal phenomena (but not the Mandela Effect).
+I’ll continue to study paranormal phenomena (but probably not the Mandela Effect).

 Over the next few months, I’ll streamline my ghost-related websites so they’re easier to navigate.
 Essential information will be easier to find.

-I’ll also share my best – and fresh – observations and discoveries in books and videos.
+Mostly, I plan to share my best – and freshest – observations and discoveries in books and videos.

 - YouTube videos are free to watch.
-They can reach a wide audience, perhaps even wider than my websites have.
+I like that.
+A lot.
+Also, they can reach a wide audience, perhaps even wider than my websites have.
+(Update: Maybe not!)

 - Related books, especially printed books, will allow me to continue my work with fewer distractions.

-- My ghost-related ebooks will be free for the first three months (or more).
-Portions of them will be in audiobooks, free to listen to, as well.
+- My ghost-related ebooks will be free in Kindle Unlimited, at least for the first three months.
+Also, portions of them will be in audiobooks, totally free to listen to, as well.

-And that’s why I needed time to reflect, and why I’ve made – and will continue to make – radical changes in my online presence.
+That’s why I’ve made – and will probably continue to make – radical changes in my online presence.